1953: Ray Charles began recording his self-titled album which was released by Atlantic Records four years later.

 1975: Two weeks before it was released, Captain Fantastic and The Brown Dirt Cowboy, by Elton John was awarded a platinum record for sales of a million copies, making it the first album to be certified platinum on the day of its release.

-1977: Paul McCartney’s album Thrillington, issued under the pseudonym of Percey “Thrills” Thrillington, was released in the US after being released in the UK at the end of April.
-The album is an instrumental cover version of McCartney’s Ram album released exactly six years earlier, and even though McCartney’s name is only mentioned as a friend of Thrillington’s in the album’s liner notes, it was widely assumed to be McCartney’s creation.
+1977: Thrillington, an album by Paul McCartney issued under the pseudonym Percey “Thrills” Thrillington, was released in the US after it was released in the UK at the end of April.
+It features instrumental cover versions of McCartney’s Ram album released, which was released exactly six years earlier.
+Even though McCartney’s name is only mentioned as a friend of Thrillington’s in the album’s liner notes, it was widely assumed to be McCartney’s creation.
 It wasn’t until a press conference in 1989 that McCartney revealed that he and his wife Linda were the album’s creators.

 1978: Lou Reed began a week-long residency at New York’s Bottom Line club.
 The concerts were taped and released later that year as the live album Take No Prisoners.

-1979: The Patti Smith Group released their fourth album Wave, produced by Todd Rundgren.
+1979: The Patti Smith Group released their fourth album Wave.
+The LP continued the band’s move towards a mainstream pop sound and was produced by Todd Rundgren.

 1980: “All Night Long” by Joe Walsh entered the Billboard Hot 100.
 Featured in the soundtrack to the film Urban Cowboy, the song became one of Walsh’s best charting singles, reaching #19.